by ProcureDeskLast Updated : Apr-21-2020

 In this step, you need to ensure that data is entered correctly, especially for the services so that you can recover the cost with margins.

-This step includes creating the purchase order for materials or services you need for completing the construction project.
+This step includes creating the purchase order for materials or services you need to complete the construction project.

 The biggest challenge here is to ensure that you keep the cost under or equal to what you have quoted the customer.